William Lawrence Bottomley: Education

 Educated at the Horace Mann School in New York, Bottomley graduated from Columbia University in 1906 with a Bachelor of Science degree in architecture.
-In 1907 he studied at the American Academy in Rome, where he had received the McKim Fellowship in Architecture.
-In 1908 he entered the Ecole des Beaux-Arts in Paris, in the atelier of Victor Laloux, where he studied until he returned to the US to practice formally as an architect in 1909.
+In 1907 he won Columbia's McKim Fellowship in Architecture award, which funded two years of study abroad, half of it in residence at the American Academy in Rome.
+In 1908 he entered the Ecole des Beaux-Arts in Paris, in the atelier of Victor Laloux, where he studied until 1909, when he returned to America to begin formal practice as an architect.

 Personal life

-William Lawrence married Harriet Townsend, a sculptor and writer, on August 26, 1909 at Beech Hill in Westport, New York.
+William Lawrence was the son of John A. Bottomley, President of the Marconi Corporation in the Americas, and Susan Amelia Mersereau Steers.
+He married Harriet Townsend, a sculptor and writer, on August 26, 1909 at Beech Hill in Westport, New York.
 Harriet's love for gardening may have influenced William's strong alliance with landscape architect Charles Gillette.
 William and Harriet had three daughters: Harriet, Susan, and Virginia.

 Career

-In his 40-year career, William designed 186 commissions, the majority of which (40%) were in Virginia.
+In his 40-year career, Bottomley executed 186 commissions, 40% of which were in Virginia.
 "Bottomley's clients...while well-to-do, didn't have names with the lofty status of Rockefeller, Whitney, or Widener."
 Eleven of Bottomley's commissions are currently listed individually on the National Register of Historic Places.
 Eight of these are in Virginia.

-William Lawrence Bottomley designed this residence (see right photo) at 155 Western Promenade in Portland, Maine.
+Bottomley designed a residence (see right photo) at 155 Western Promenade in Portland, Maine.

 In 1918, young U.S. Army lawyer Walter G. Davis, Jr. worked with the American Commission to Negotiate Peace in Paris, resulting in the Treaty of Versailles, where Europe was divided after World War I. Two years later, he swept into fashionable 155 Western Promenade, with its 32-foot salon for entertaining; inset Grand Tour paintings collected by Davis during his travels; and a library featuring a priceless Zuber & Cie mural from Paris: the Boston panel of Views of North America.

 His work is now the subject of the Historic Richmond Foundation's Year of Bottomley events.